John D. Lavelle: Retirement controversy

 The official purpose of the Senate Armed Services Committee hearing was to determine what rank Lavelle should hold upon retirement.
 Ranks above major general were considered temporary, requiring Senate confirmation for each position held.
 Retirement at a grade above major general also required Senate confirmation, which was usually granted routinely.

 Ryan told the committee that Lavelle's "service as a four-star general was not satisfactory and did not warrant retirement in that grade."
 However, his service as a lieutenant general was outstanding and the Air Force recommended his retirement in that grade.

 The Senate Armed Services Committee on Oct.
 6, 1972 turned down Lavelle's nomination for retirement as a lieutenant general by a vote of 14 to two.
 Instead, Lavelle was retired at his permanent rank of major general.
 His official retirement date was April 7, 1972.

 Aftermath of the Lavelle Affair

 The North Vietnamese launched the Easter invasion of South Vietnam on March 30, 1972, a week after Lavelle's recall.
-The U.S. Air Force resumed bombing of North Vietnam.
+The USAF resumed bombing of North Vietnam.

-The issue of whether the Lavelle missions were authorized was lost amid bigger stories—Richard Nixon's re-election, the collapse of the Paris peace agreement, and the Watergate scandal.
+The issue of whether the Lavelle missions were authorized was lost amid bigger stories—Nixon's re-election, the collapse of the Paris peace agreement, and the Watergate scandal.